• Skip to main content

 Instructions

-1. Spread the blueberries in the bottom of a glass baking dish - pick the size based on how deep you prefer your cobbler.
-I used a round pyrex baking dish 10" across.
+1. Spread the blueberries in the bottom of a glass baking dish – pick the size based on how deep you prefer your cobbler.
+I used a round Pyrex baking dish 10" across.

 2. Mix all ingredients together and pour over the top of the blueberries.

 4. Serve with creme fraiche topping or traditional white sauce.
-Dairy or dairy free whipped cream or homemade vanilla ice cream are wonderful also.
+Dairy or dairy-free whipped cream or homemade vanilla ice cream are wonderful also.

-5. Refrigerate leftovers once cooled.
+5. Refrigerate leftovers in a glass bowl with a tight-fitting lid once cooled.

 FacebookPinEmailPrint